Growing Huge Tomatoes

 Next, the Seeds and Supplies

 First are the seeds for the heirloom tomato called Pineapple; you’ll need a pack of these seeds for the experiment.
-(If bicolors aren’t your thing or you need a tomato variety that matures a tiny bit earlier, try Brandywine.)
+(If bicolors aren’t your thing try Kellogg’s Breakfast.)

 Next is a tomato trellis, which helps to hold up the tomato plants.
 I’ve selected the Tomato Tower with Nylon Trellising for both the test plants.
 For my control plant, I’ll use the staking system I normally use.
 The tomato tower is 6 feet tall, and is designed to better support the larger tomato plants, not to mention the larger tomatoes!